ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 **Hearing the dhamma and** `yoniso manasikāra` **are the requisites for stream entry.** We all have heard the dhamma over and over again.
 If we are not stream enters, chance are that is because we lack that `yoniso` attention.

-`yoniso manasikāra` [attention in regards the womb] is no other than the trainer being able to *read* the wild animal to know:
+`yoniso manasikāra` [attention in regards the womb] is no other than the tamer being able to *read* the wild animal to know:

 1. when the animal wants to open the door before the animal moves towards the door.
 2. whether the animal wanting to open the door is rooted in wholesome or unwholesome intentions.

-`nivāraṇa` [obstructing, blocking; hindrances] are those five things that block the vision of the trainer, blocking the animals out of his sight.
+`nivāraṇa` [obstructing, blocking; hindrances] are those five things that block the vision of the tamer, blocking the animals out of his sight.
 Thus, they hinder the meditation, the self taming.

 keep in mind, that not vigilance, heedlessness, being with the vision `[ blocked ; citta being out of side ]`, not understanding the situation, not solving the `Y` by going middle step with the natural order... this is the default state. which means not seeing the things as regard the womb: `ayoniso manasikāra`.